 3. What does it say about humanity that almost 200,000 people signed a petition on Change.org asking for Jeff Bezos to not be allowed to return to Earth from his spaceflight?

 Many people dislike Jeff Bezos for a variety of reasons.
 He put Mom and Pop shops out of business because they couldn’t compete.
 Amazon workers object to the grueling warehouse conditions.
 Third party sellers feel like Amazon takes advantage of them and gouges them with selling fees.
 Corporate colleagues say Bezos is a ruthless control freak.
 Blue Origin employees have accused Bezos of creating a toxic work environment.
-AND he’s a sore loser.
+Not to mention he’s a sore loser.
 Bezos sued the government – not just once but twice! – when they didn’t award him a contract.
 (FYI, the other party offered a better deal!)
 Some people think Bezos is too greedy; others are jealous of his insane wealth.
 A few believe that billionaires should not exist.
+And Bezos does look a lot like a cartoon super-villain.
 But the people who signed the petition all have one thing in common – they were mistaken.
 It was a suborbital flight.
 So it had to return.

 Do you have a question?
 Send it to firstname.lastname@example.org and we will share it with the Advice Paradise team to be posted in the next issue of Homeschooling Teen.